Reagankm/react-portfolio/README.md

-# CupbearerWebsite

-To deploy (to make the changes live at https://cupbearer.app ):

-Go to website/ then run ./deploy
+`npm start` to run for local development

-If you get an error about it not being able to find the key, try:

-ssh-add -K ~/.ssh/id_rsa
+`npm run build` to build in order to deploy on Linode

-And then retry the deploy script
+`./deploy` to run the deploy script to make changes live